SuriyaVG/Ghee_Website/gheewebsite.md

 - **CSS Minification Warnings**: Build logs showed minor CSS syntax warnings from the `cmdk` utility classes.
 These are non-blocking and have been noted for a future CSS cleanup pass.

 - **Deployment/Development Workflow Clarified**: Documented the steps for rapid local development (`npm run dev:server` + `npm run dev:client`), local production testing (`npm run build` + `npm start` / `start.sh`), and Railway's auto-deploy on git push.

+---

+## Post-Deployment Changelog (2025-06-01)

+- **Railway Port Conflict (`EADDRINUSE`)**: Resolved an "address already in use" error on Railway.
+The Node.js backend was incorrectly using `process.env.PORT` (e.g., 8080), which conflicted with Caddy.
+Modified `server/index.ts` to ensure the backend consistently listens on an internal port `5000`, allowing Caddy to manage the public-facing port `$PORT` and proxy requests correctly.
+This stabilized the Railway deployment.

+- **Missing WhatsApp Icon (502 Error)**: Fixed a 502 Bad Gateway error for `/images/whatsapp-icon.svg`.
+The icon file was missing from `client/public/images/`.
+Added the `whatsapp-icon.svg` to the correct directory, ensuring it gets included in the build and served properly by Caddy.